heinerbehrends/gatsby-portfolio/src/content/books/breakfast-of-champions.md

 There is not much I can say about Vonnegut that hasn't been repeated too often before.
 There is, however, very much to love abou this work and I hope my appreciation for it shines through in this reimagined cover for Breakfast of Champions (1973).

 A Vonnegut book cover must be colorful.
 A writer who can turn the most existential of crises and horrific happenstance into emphatic pageturners and include hilarity on every one of those pages, combined with mind-opening humanist philosophy, deserves the whole spectrum, really.

-In this set-up, the capital B is an initial eyecatcher, whereas the somewhat convoluted letters of the title invite the viewer to lean in and look just a little bit closer.
-Gotcha!